esubakarthik/btcodingexe/README.md

 BT coding exercise

-The program was writen in Java with JRE 7
+The program was writen in Java with JDK 7

 this java program can only be run from command line